styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Boolean`, default: `true`

 Toggle sidebar visibility.
-The sidebar will be hidden when opening components or examples in isolation mode even if this value is set to `true`.
+The sidebar will be hidden when opening components or examples in isolated mode even if this value is set to `true`.
 When set to `false`, the sidebar will always be hidden.

 ## `skipComponentsWithoutExample`